nullptrT/liblogcpp/README.md

 * Assertion-functions aviable via the header `assert.hpp`
 * Optionally execute a function on critical warnings or throw a `logcpp::critical_exception` (from `log_exception.hpp`).
 * Logging the scope where the logstream comes from (identified by `__FILE__` and `__LINE__`) by simply inserting `SCOPE` into a log stream.
+* An input log functionality for interactive user input
 * Documentation
 * A `find_package` module for cmake
 * Support for QString